imCodePartnerAB/iVIS/docs/sdk/routines/mvc_configuration.rst

 Mvc configuration
 =================

-To use services direct in handler methods
+To use services direct in handler methods we need following:

 .. code-block:: java